PhyllomeOS/phyllomeos/README.md

 > Note: This is the **alpha version** of Phyllome OS.
 Expect bugs and disappointment

+> Note: External contributions for Phyllome OS are welcome.
+Have a look [here](https://kanboard.phyllo.me/b/CH7qd98J2v7egmodk/development) for some ideas on what to do next.
+To get the bigger picture, you could skim through the white paper.

-> Note: External contributions for Phyllome OS itself are **not** yet accepted.
-However, the Phyllome OS Project is looking for **core contributors**.
+> Note: The Phyllome OS Project is looking for **core contributors**, able to spend some a few hours on the project each week.
 If you are interested about making cutting-edge open-source virtualization more accessible, please send an email to contact@phyllo.me.

 ### Structure of the repository